 Interested in this Virtual Program?

 ASL (American Sign Language) is a natural, complete language that has the same linguistic properties as spoken languages.
 ASL is the main language for many Americans who are hard of hearing or deaf.
-ASL is even used by many hearing people in order to communicate with deaf people.
+ASL is even used by many hearing people in order to communicate in ASL with deaf people.
 ASL is expressed by movements of the hands and face.

 This course offers awareness of the Deaf Culture.
 Deaf culture is a set of social behaviors beliefs, literary traditions, history, art, and values influenced by deafness and the use of sign languages as the main means of communication.
 Article 30, Paragraph 4 of the United Nations Convention on the Rights of Persons with Disabilities, recognizes Deaf Culture and states that "Persons with disabilities shall be entitled, on an equal basis with others, to recognition and support of their specific cultural and linguistic identity, including sign languages and deaf culture."